wp-plugins/404-error-logger/readme.txt

 I have not tested it with other caching plugins, and there is a high chance that it **will not work** with many of them.
 Most of them will cache the response so that it cannot be logged.

 == Changelog ==

+= 0.2.1 =
+* Add CSRF validation to settings page, and use built-in database methods where possible.

 = 0.2 =
 * Added options to ignore visits from bots, and visits without referrers.
 Props [Eric Nagel](http://www.ericnagel.com/).